Maxi580/LangflowEnvironment/README.md

 ## Setup

 - The first step is to clone the repository with the command ``git clone https://github.com/Maxi580/LangflowEnvironment.git``
-- After this a terminal must be opened in the project root directory.
+- After this go to the project root directory.
 This is the path where the repository is cloned to
+- The ``.env.example`` needs to be renamed to ``.env`` to be properly recognized.
+Adjust environment variables like defining a gemini api key for the backend to use for image description.
+(Alternatively tell the backend to use local llm if wanted)
-- In this path the command ``docker compose up -d`` must be executed while the docker engine is running
+- In project open a terminal and execute the command ``docker compose up -d`` must be executed while the docker engine is running
 - The containers are automatically created this can take a while.
 Even if all containers are created they might still need to install dependecies.
 This can be checked when clicking on them in the Docker UI.
 If bugs are encountered a small wait could help
 - Then if all is up and running the below commands help in accessing everything
+- The standard hardcoded login, that should be changed is: Username: admin, Password: admin

 ## Services Access URLs